arrayfire/arrayfire/docs/pages/interop_cuda.md

 1. Include the 'af/afcuda.h' header in your source code
 2. Use ArrayFire as normal
 3. Ensure any JIT kernels have executed using `af::eval()`
-4. Obtain device pointers from ArrayFire array objects using
+4. Obtain device pointers from ArrayFire array objects using `array::device()`
 5. Determine ArrayFire's CUDA stream
 6. Set arguments and run your kernel in ArrayFire's stream
 7. Return control of af::array memory to ArrayFire